-The chlamydia screening program is an easily achievable, simple incentive plan designed to reward and recognize MHP's PCPs who meet the requirement of performing/ordering a chlamydia screening annually for female members (age 16-24 years) and male members (age 16-18 years).
+The chlamydia screening program is an easily achievable, simple incentive plan designed to reward and recognize MHP and MHP Community PCPs who meet the requirement of performing and ordering an annual chlamydia screening for female members age 16-24 years and male members age 16-18 years.

-For each of your assigned MHP Medicaid members, within the appropriate ages, who receive a chlamydia screening as identified by the procedure codes listed below, MHP will reimburse you as follows:
+For each of your assigned MHP Medicaid and MHP Community members who receive a chlamydia screening as identified by the procedure codes listed below, MHP will reimburse you as follows:

-PROCEDURE CODE INCENTIVE 87491 - In-office urine test 87110, 87270, 87320, 87810, 87490-87492 \$25
+PROCEDURE CODE INCENTIVE 87491-In-office urine test 87110, 87270, 87320, 87810, 87490-87492 \$25

-For more information regarding this incentive, contact your Provider Network Development Coordinator at (888) 327-0671.
+For more information regarding this incentive, contact your Provider Network Development Coordinator at (888) 327-0671 (TTY:711).

-HEDIS - Measuring the Quality of Care
+HEDIS® - Measuring the Quality of Care

-HEDIS measures are developed and defined by the National Committee for Quality Assurance (NCQA), which evaluates health plans for accreditation.
+The Healthcare Effectiveness Data and Information Set (HEDIS) measures are developed and defined by the National Committee for Quality Assurance (NCQA), which evaluates heath plans for accreditation.
 HEDIS measures address a wide span of services and facilitate improved outcomes for members.
-MHP realizes that your focus is to provide high-quality, appropriate health care, and sometimes the HEDIS specifications can be confusing.
+McLaren realizes that your focus is to provide high-quality, appropriate health care and sometimes the HEDIS specifications can be confusing.
 We hope the brief reference of HEDIS measures we have listed will help.
-If you would like in-depth information regarding administrative specifications, eligible populations, exclusions from measure or other details, please contact Medical Management at (888) 327-0671 or visit our website at McLarenHealthPlan.org and select "Are you a Provider?"
+If you would like in-depth information regarding administrative specifications, eligible populations, exclusions from measure or other details, please contact Medical Management at (888) 327-0671 (TTY:711) or visit McLarenHealthPlan.org, select "Are you a Provider?" / Quality & Medical Management/HEDIS information.